 Departing from rehabilitation against medical advice (AMA) carries various adverse outcomes, such as an elevated risk of relapse, potential health issues, and the possibility of facing financial burdens if insurance denies coverage for subsequent treatments.
 Additionally, it may negatively affect your relationships with family and friends.
 Consequently, considering these potential risks carefully before leaving AMA is essential.

 Can a Person Check Themselves Out of A Rehab Center Like HEAL Behavioral Health?

-The short answer: yes.
-HEAL Behavioral Health is a trauma-focused addiction treatment center geared towards adults, 18+ who want to willingly participate in their treatment plan.
+The short answer is yes. a luxury rehab center such as HEAL Behavioral Health is a trauma-focused addiction treatment center geared towards adults aged 18+ who want to willingly participate in their treatment plan.
 We are not a lock-down facility.
-The team at HEAL has an exceedingly high success rate with individuals that are “treatment-resistant.”
+The team at HEAL has an exceedingly high success rate with individuals who are “treatment-resistant.”